 To get a synthetic view at the sensor level of the evolution of the 2D map in time:

 Right-click on the figure > Snapshot > Time contact sheet: Figure: [-40ms, 110ms], 16 images.

 Source analysis: Surface

 We are going to use a realistic head model.
 This requires additional surfaces to model the skull properly.
-Go to the "Anatomy" view, right-click on the subject > Generate BEM surfaces.
+Go to the "Anatomy" view, right-click on the subject > MRI segmentation > Generate BEM surfaces, method = Brainstorm.

 Use 1922 vertices for each layer (default).
 Three new surface files are created:

-Go back to the "Functional data" view, right-click on the channel file > Compute head model.
+Go back to the "Functional data" view, right-click on the channel file in the SPIKE folder > Compute head model.
 Select "cortex surface" and "OpenMEEG BEM".
-Leave all the OpenMEEG options to their defaults except for one: select the option "Use adjoint formulation".
+Leave all the OpenMEEG options to their defaults.
 Depending on your computer, this may take between 10 and 60 minutes.